Hy <-> Python interop¶

 Using Python from Hy¶

-Using Python from Hy is nice and easy, you just have to import it.
+Using a Python module from Hy is nice and easy: you just have to The import statement

 greetings.py in Python:

 (import greetings) (.greet greetings "foo") ; prints "hello, foo"

 You can also import

 Using Hy from Python¶